A resident of the old prison: "The Court has not offered us dignified alternatives, I live surrounded by rats"

 The woman assured that far from offering an alternative they could afford, they have only been informed of the deadline to voluntarily leave the place, but that she cannot leave because she is a sick person and has worked when she could.

-For their part, the Platform of Affected by Mortgage and Housing Crisis (PAH) and social movements have denounced during the plenary session that in Palma an "offensive of coercion and threats by owners and large shareholders is being allowed to force evictions" with the complicity of Cort.
+For their part, the Platform of Affected by Mortgage and Housing Crisis (PAH) and social movements have denounced during the plenary session that in Palma an "offensive of coercion and threats by owners and large landlords is being allowed to force evictions" with the complicity of Cort.

-Social entities have accused Palma City Council of acting "by action or omission, as an accomplice", since the municipal company Emaya is "executing water supply cuts at the request of individuals and without any kind of judicial order", which is "illegal" and is done to "exert pressure".
+Social entities have accused the Palma City Council of acting "by action or omission, as an accomplice", since the municipal company Emaya is "executing water supply cuts at the request of individuals and without any kind of judicial order", which is "illegal" and is done to "exert pressure".

-"Registration is a fundamental right of any person, regardless of their residential situation in the place where they live," they have pointed out.
+"Registration is a fundamental right of any person, regardless of their residential situation in the place where they live", they have pointed out.